LucioJuniorMachado/LucioJuniorMachado/README.md

 - 👀 I’m interested in Artificial intelligence and Data Science.
 - 🌱 I’m currently learning these subjects at ICA PUC RIO.
 - 💞️ I’m looking to collaborate on new technological projects.
 - 📫 How to reach me <machadolucio84@gmail.com>
-- 😄 Pronouns: Lúcio Adalberto
+- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I'm keen to learn new tasks.
+Leaning neve exhausts me.

 <!---
 LucioJuniorMachado/LucioJuniorMachado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.